 "Among the prose forms represented in this series are romances, short stories, fictitious biographies, travels and sketches, and allegories.
 Although the earliest writings reveal a preoccupation with travel, adventure, temperance, and matrimony, by the mid-1800's many authors began turning to more serious themes, such as slavery and the war, women's rights, westward migration, and social reform.
 In the last quarter of the century, as the U.S. began to emerge as a modern industrial nation, writers portrayed the diverse life-styles of the population.
 The collection contains all of the obtainable titles, 10,827 items in all, cited by Lyle H. Wright in his three definitive bibliographies,"

 "Making of America (MOA) is a digital library of primary sources in American social history from the antebellum period through reconstruction.
 The collection is particularly strong in the subject areas of education, psychology, American history, sociology, religion, and science and technology."

 Issued as Senate Document no. 645 of the 61st Congress, 2nd Session.
 Also available in the UCF Library on microfiche and online in the U.S. Congressional Serial Set, #5685-5703.
 Paper copy of volume 10, History of Women in Trade Unions, is available in the General Collection HD 6079 .A5 1974.

 The volumes are also available online in Women Working, 1800-1930 (Open Collections Program, Harvard University Library)

-Other online guides to materials not available at UCF can be found at the below link to UPA Microform Collection guides.
+Other online guides to materials can be found at the below link to UPA Microform Collection guides.

 "Predominant throughout are primary sources, with secondary sources consisting mainly of research institutes' working papers and other similar types of scholarship.
 Strengths include politics, government, socioeconomic conditions, agriculture, solidarity groups, human & civil rights, racial groups, women & gender issues, culture, church & religion, and environment & ecology."